Chronic Kidney Disease

 Chronic dehydration, high-sodium diet, uncontrolled diabetes or hypertension, and recurrent urinary infections.

-Co-existing health conditions such as diabetes, hypertension, or cardiovascular disease may compound the risk of developing Chronic Kidney Disease.
+Co-existing health conditions such as diabetes, hypertension, or cardiovascular disease may compound the risk.

 When to Seek Emergency Care